The Kids in the Hall (TV series): Synopsis

 Despite their SNL connection, the show's sketches were more reminiscent of Monty Python's Flying Circus: often quirky or surreal, frequently utilizing drag, with very few celebrity impressions or pop culture parodies; the only recurring celebrity impression was of Queen Elizabeth II, played by Scott Thompson.
 A recurring character was Mr. Tyzik, played by McKinney, who pretended to crush people's heads from a distance with his fingers.
 McKinney also played Chicken Lady, a shrill-voiced sexually excitable human-chicken hybrid.
 Another prominent recurring character was Cabbage Head, played by McCulloch, who was a gruff-voiced cigar-smoking misogynist who frequently used the fact that he had cabbage in place of hair as a means to generate pity in the hopes of getting women into bed.
-Many of the sketches featured gay characters and themes; most of these sketches were written by and starred Thompson, who is himself homosexual.
+Many of the sketches featured gay characters and themes; most of these sketches were written by and starred Thompson, who is gay himself.

 The Kids frequently appeared as themselves rather than as characters, and some sketches dealt directly with the fact that they were a comedy troupe producing a TV show.
 For example, Kevin McDonald announces that if the next sketch (which he has written) is not successful, the others are considering kicking him out of the group.
 In another episode, Thompson declares that he is not gay anymore, which throws the other Kids into a panic, as they fear that the news will alienate the troupe's considerable gay fanbase.
 In yet another sketch (in which an employee, Foley, asks his boss, McDonald, for a raise) McDonald complains the setup is cliché and his character one-dimensional.

 Monologues were a staple of the show.
 Thompson's Buddy Cole monologues are the best known, but the other Kids performed solo pieces as well.
 McCulloch in particular performed monologues that consisted of him, acting as himself, telling hyperbolic stories of the struggles and day-to-day experiences in his life and/or the lives of others.
 Prominent examples from the other Kids include Foley describing his positive attitude toward menstruation, McKinney in character as a high-pitched recluse who is describing with intense fascination his hideously infected and bruised toe, and in a gag reminiscent of Bob Newhart, a distraught McDonald calling a best friend's young son to tell him his father died, only to have the child end up consoling him, even going so far as quoting famous philosophers on the ultimate emptiness of life.